 - Shared Vehicle: If you shared the vehicle with another person, the same person accusing you of theft, then you may have a defense in that you were legally privileged to take the vehicle.

-What is the Punishment for Grand Theft Auto in Los Angeles?
+What is the Punishment for Grand Theft Auto in Newport Beach?

 The felony consequences and punishment if convicted of grand theft auto is as follows: